zeus-fyi/zeus/zeus/iris_programmable_proxy/README.md

 ## Overview

 We use ZU to denote Zeus compute units.
-These derived units are composed from server bandwidth, cpu, memory usage and average and peak traffic usage, and operational costs for development & maintenance.
+These units are derived from server bandwidth, cpu, memory usage and average and peak traffic usage, and operational costs for development & maintenance.

 4 ZU per request & response.
 1 ZU per 1 kB, minimum 1 ZU per req/resp